metalheim/jura-coffee-machine/README.md

 The API is available at `/api`, so `http://jura/api`.

 It only accepts POST requests, the request body should be the "JURA Command" (f.e. `AN:01`).
-The response will be plain text from the JURA serial connection.
+For a list of commands, check out [this awesome repository](https://github.com/Jutta-Proto/protocol-cpp#jura-commands) The response will be plain text from the JURA serial connection.

 ```